 Why are X3 workouts so frequent?

-But, what MacDougall and the other researchers found was that after 36 hours of – so protein synthesis was a peak at 24, and then it dropped off back to baseline at 36 hours.
-So basically, you are done building muscle after 36 hours.
-Doesn’t mean you start losing, but you’ve recovered after 36 hours.
-And that’s pretty close to a definitive statement on how it’s gonna go.
+What they found was that the ideal muscle recovery time is 36 hours 1.
+Protein synthesis was at its peak at 24, and then it dropped off back to baseline at 36 hours.
+That means that you are done building muscle after 36 hours.